cockroachdb/docs/_includes/v19.1/orchestration/start-cockroachdb-helm-secure.md

     certificatesigningrequest "default.client.root" approved
     ~~~

-7. Confirm that cluster initialization has completed successfully, with each pod showing `1/1` under `READY`:
+7. Confirm that cluster initialization has completed successfully, with the pods for nodes showing `1/1` under `READY` and the pod for initialization showing `COMPLETED` under `STATUS`:

     {% include copy-clipboard.html %}
     ~~~ shell